runonbitcoin/run-db/README.md

 * `GET /status` - Prints status information

 * `POST /trust/:txid` - Trusts code in a transaction
-* `POST /untrust/:txid` - Removes trust for a transaction
-* `POST /add/:txid` - Indexes a transaction.
+* `POST /tx/:txid` - Indexes a transaction.
 You may optionally add the `hex` query param.

+* `DELETE /trust/:txid` - Removes trust for a transaction
-* `POST /remove/:txid` - Removes a transaction and connected state
+* `DELETE /tx/:txid` - Removes a transaction and its connected state